-2.14.
+3.5.
 3000MVP-OV-HSN

-This broadcast video input module is equipped with eight BNC video inputs, labeled A-H. Each input can auto-detect whether the input is HD-SDI, SD-SDI, or composite analog (NTSC/PAL).
-There are two additional BNC outputs labeled PLINK OUT that are used, along with a coax cable, to connect this video input module to the output processor display modules.
+This broadcast video input module is equipped with eight (8) BNC video inputs, labeled A-H. Each input can auto-detect whether the input is HD-SDI, SD-SDI or composite analog (NTSC/PAL).
+In addition, there are two (2) additional BNC outputs labeled "PLINK OUT" which are used, along with a coax cable, to connect this video input module to the output processor display modules.